-- Injuries/marks; - Attendance;
+- Injuries/marks;

+- Attendance Changes,

-- Changes, e.g. mood/academic functioning;
+- Mood/academic functioning;

 - Relationships;

 - Language;

 - Behaviour;

 - Demeanour and appearance;

 - Statements and comments;

 - Medicals;

 - Stories, 'news', drawings;

 - Parental behaviours/care of child.

 Parents/carers will be aware of information held on their children and kept up to date regarding any concerns or developments by the appropriate members of staff.
 General communications with parents will be in line with any home school policies and give due regard to which adults have parental responsibility.